jorshi/uvic-music-extractor/README.md

 **Microdynamics (LDR)**

 LDR is a measurement of microdynamics.
-It is computed by taking the differencebetween loudness measurements using a fast integration time and a slow integration time, then computing the maximum or 95 percentile value from those results [10].
+It is computed by taking the difference between loudness measurements using a fast integration time and a slow integration time, then computing the maximum and 95 percentile value from those results [10].

 **Peak-to-loudness**